The medium-modified $g\to c\bar{c}$ splitting function in the BDMPS-Z formalism: The medium-modified splitting function in the BDMPS-Z formalism

 \section{The medium-modified splitting function in the BDMPS-Z formalism}

 In the vacuum, the $g\to c\bar{c}$ splitting function to leading order in $\alpha_s$ reads~\cite{Ellis:1996mzs}

-where $m_c = 1.27$ GeV is the charm mass~\cite{ParticleDataGroup:2020ssz}.
-In this section, we present our main result for the medium-modification of this splitting function and we discuss its relation to the vacuum contribution~\eqref{eq2.2}.
+where we use $m_c = 1.27$ GeV for the charm mass~\cite{ParticleDataGroup:2020ssz}.
+In this section, we present our main result for the medium-modification of this splitting function and discuss its relation to the vacuum contribution~\eqref{eq2.1}.